 Participate in the 'on-call roster'.

 Occupational Therapist Level 3 means a Therapist who is appointed by AHCL and has met the criteria for an Occupational Therapist Level 2 Grade 2 and is responsible to the Manager for the management and efficient/effective performance of a unit/section/function of the Occupational Therapy Department.
 This includes day-to-day management, patient care, and immediate staffing, rostering and performance management.
-The Therapist is responsible to the Manager for the overall quality improvement/assurance program, organisation, activities and maintenance of standards with the particular specialised unit/section/function.
+The Therapist is responsible to the Manager for the overall quality improvement/ program, organisation, activities and maintenance of standards with the particular specialised unit/section/function.

 OR